Students | Communication, Media and Learning Technologies Design | Mathematics Science and TechnologySkip to content Skip to main navigation

 Examines social communicative practices as synergistic; how space, time, and social networks evolve and interact; and what this implies for the design and use of technology.

-MSTU 4022 Telecommunications, distance learning, and collaborative interchange
+MSTU 4022 Online learning, online communities, and collaborative interchange

-Introduction to the use and educational implications of telecommunications, distance learning, and collaborative interchange using telecommunications, particularly the Internet and the World Wide Web.
+Introduction to the use and educational implications of online learning, online communities, and the collaborative interchange and activities that take place using information and communication technologies (ICT).